Stochastic continuum armed bandit problem of few linear parameters in high dimensions

 \subsection{Improved regret bounds}

 We now mention that the regret bounds derived in this paper can possibly be sharpened by employing recent results from finite armed bandit literature.
-For instance, if the range of the reward functions was restricted to be $[0,1]$ then one can simply use the INF algorithm \cite{Audibert10} as a sub-routine in the CAB1 algorithm \cite{Kleinberg04} to get rid of the $\log n$ factor and obtain a regret bound of $O(C(k,d) n^{\frac{1+k}{2+k}})$.
-When the range of the reward functions is $\matR$, as is the case in our setting, it seems possible to consider a variant of the MOSS algorithm \cite{Audibert10} along with proof techniques considered in a modified UCB-1 algorithm in Section 2 of \cite{KleinbergPhd} to remove the $\log n$ factor from the regret bound.
+For instance, if the range of the reward functions was restricted to be $[0,1]$ then one can simply use the INF algorithm \cite{Audibert10} as a sub-routine in the CAB1 algorithm \cite{Kleinberg04} to get rid of the \hemant{$(\log n)^{\frac{1}{k+2}}$ factor appearing in \eqref{eq:main_thm_corr},\eqref{eq:tot_regret_bd}}.
+When the range of the reward functions is $\matR$, as is the case in our setting, it seems possible to consider a variant of the MOSS algorithm \cite{Audibert10} along with proof techniques considered in a modified UCB-1 algorithm in Section 2 of \cite{KleinbergPhd} to remove the \hemant{$(\log n)^{\frac{1}{k+2}}$} factor from the regret bound.